chris-short/chrisshort.net/content/cfp/security-at-cloud-native-speed.md

 * Automating defense in depth response
 * Offending metadata registered in security devices
 * Ansible Operator to block bad actors at network boundary (not K8s boundary)

-### Automation

-* The first step is adopting tooling to help
-* The next steps are a cultural shift towards speed
-* Security must be automated and running at the same velocity as software development

 ### Continuous Learning